iPad 8 LTE Battery Replacement

 Step 66

-- Gently peel away any tape that's covering the Smart Cover sensor cable ZIF connector.
-Take your time, no rush!
+- Carefully peel away any tape that’s hiding the Smart Cover sensor cable ZIF connector.
+Easy does it!

 Step 67

-- Grab your trusty spudger, an opening tool, or even your fingernail, and gently lift that little hinged locking flap on the Smart Cover sensor cable ZIF connector.
-You've got this!
+- Grab your spudger, an opening tool, or just your trusty fingernail, and gently lift up the small locking flap on the Smart Cover sensor cable ZIF connector.
+You’ve got this!

 Tools Used